danielharrell/open-eyes-lect-2017-18/Open.md

 the abuse of hospitality.
 Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic] Both examples suggest there are cases of openness to be condemned, where something between inside and outside has broken.
 But what?
 And if it stays intact, in cases of openness to be praised, then why is this not boundary enough to close them?
 Close them enough, at least, to prevent the suitors or corpses in these cases from simply getting in, or more generally to distinguish true openness from mere openness?

 <!-- Below should stick with "stay intact" wording.
 Move
 on to corruption.-->

-To press this question, we can return to our own state of being in awareness.
-Our eyes are open, in this sense, as we see through them, to a whole world outside us.
+To press this question, we can turn to our own state of being in awareness.
+Our eyes are open, in this sense, as we see through them to a whole world outside us.
 But this sense is again figurative, and perhaps even false.
 Our eyes could not be open, after all, like our eyelids, or like a lidless jar, just letting the world in.
-For open eyes can be poked, injured, even blinded---as if their staying open again meant staying intact.
-But how, then, does the world get in?
+For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact, and in that respect informed every way of being truly open, not merely open.
+But if truly open eyes stay intact, then how does the world get in?
 It could not be the way the world gets into a pickle jar, to spoil what's inside.
 For the world gets into our eyes, we might say, to fill what's inside, as if there were nothing already in our eyes to spoil.
-But how can the world fill our eyes so completely, if they do stay intact, unless the world could fill them without getting in?
-Which means filling them from within rather than without?
+But how can the world fill our eyes so completely, if they also stay intact, unless the world could fill them without getting in?
+Which seems to mean filling them from within rather than without?
+Or even to mean not filling them at all, if the world is fully there already, within our eyes at the moment they open, as a cause of openness rather than an effect?

-On this suggestion, then, we would not be able to see the world, but only suffer it, unless our eyes already contained the world they were open to.
-(Should use this later: we contain the parabola, or the pickle jar, in calling them open.
-Try to link language of containment to language of working inside out.)
-And there are further signs of this containment.
+On this suggestion, then, we would not be able to see the world, but only suffer it, unless our eyes somehow contained the world they were open to, like a closed jar or completed parabola.
+And there are further signs that the world we see outside us really lies inside us, in a relation to us that is given rather than gained.
 We give the name "world", after all, not just to one thing we see outside us, or one thing after another, but to everything at once, along with anything unseen that might lie outside us.
-We see the whole world, in this sense, before we see any part of it, as if our relation to it were given before it can be gained.
-Or as if the world were a postulate for sight before it can be a discovery, and stood behind our eyes before it can stand in front of them.
-And perhaps we should say that we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
+The whole world seems to provide a frame for any part we see, as if it were a postulate for sight rather than a discovery, and in that sense stood behind our eyes rather than in front of them.
+And perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
 The world would then be a place, or even a perspective, rather than an object.
-Or the sort of object that our eyes could contain, as we see through them, to give what lies outside them context rather than content.
-But under any such description, the world would be inside us to appear outside us, as a horizon for everything else that might appear outside us.
+Or at least the sort of object that our eyes could contain, as we see through them, to give what lies outside them context rather than content.
+Under any such description, the world would be inside us to appear outside us, as a horizon for everything else that might appear outside us.
+Or we could say that we contain the world inside us to locate all of it outside us.
 And we would be open to the world, on this account, from having enclosed it.

 ---